aoijs/website/src/content/docs/functions/isConsumed.md

 ---
 title: $isConsumed
-description: $consume marks the provided item as used, making it unusable until repurchased.
+description: $consume will check if the specified consumable has been consumed
-id: consume
+id: isConsume
 ---

-`$isConsumed` marks the provided item as used, making it unusable until repurchased.
+`$isConsumed` will check if the specified consumable has been consumed.

 ## Usage